-Coroutines and RxJava — An Asynchronicity Comparison (Part 7): MVI Project
+Coroutines and RxJava: An Asynchronicity Comparison for MVI

 In this blog series I have compared Kotlin Coroutines and RxJava since they are both trying to solve a common problem in Android development: Asynchronous Programming.
 With the last post, we finished comparing topics between these two libraries with the previous part of the series, now it’s time to put everything we learned into practice.